 A price increase normally leads to a decline in demand, as consumers no longer want or can afford to spend money on the product or service in question.
 Likewise, a price cut often results in greater demand.
 In these cases, we can observe price-elastic demand because the demand strongly depends on pricing and can fluctuate accordingly.

-These examples show that price elasticity primarily depends on whether and how many substitute goods are available.
-If a product or service can easily be replaced by another cheaper option, the price elasticity of demand is very high.
-However, if consumers depend on the consumer good, the price elasticity is accordingly low.
+From these examples, it can be concluded that price elasticity primarily depends on whether and how many substitute goods are available.
+If a good or service can easily be replaced by a cheaper alternative, the price elasticity of demand is very high.
+Conversely, if customers rely heavily on the consumption good, the price elasticity is correspondingly low.

 To obtain a comparable value for various goods and services, the percentage change in demand is divided by the percentage change in price.
 This results in the following price elasticity of demand formula: